 Patents protect inventions, discoveries, and inventions that are original and non-obvious.
-There are three types: utility patents, design patents, and plant patents.
+There are three types of patents: utility patents, design patents, and plant patents.
 Each type has its eligibility criteria and protects one type of invention.
 However, one invention can have more than one type.
 For example, if a person creates an object and wants to patent its functional features and design, they will need to apply for two patents (both utility and design patents).
-Below will give an overview of the three types of patents available under the U.S. patent law states.
+Below is an overview of the three types of patents available under U.S. patent law.

 To protect unique and new plants, one should obtain a plant patent.
 To obtain this type of patent, the plant must not be a tuber-propagated plant i.e.; the plant cannot be found in an uncultivated form (e.g., an Irish potato).
 Asexual reproduction is when the plant is not reproduced from seed but instead by cutting or grafting it.
 Asexual reproduction is required for plant patents because it proves that the applicant can reproduce the plant.